 Jon Underwood 2007

 ‘Unders’ stepped into the hot-seat at Larges Lane, having served the club admirably at centre-back before injury curtailed the former Farnborough defender’s career.

 Underwood was number 2 to Taylor and was promoted following his retirement.

 Unfortunately for Underwood, results didn’t follow and with Christmas on the horizon, then chairman Chris Nixon wielded the axe.

-Thankfully for the Larges Lane favourite, Underwood’s post Robins managerial career saw successful spells at Sandhurst Town, Godalming Town and he has just won promotion with Slough Town.
+Thankfully for the Larges Lane favourite, Underwood’s post Robins managerial career saw successful spells at Sandhurst Town, Godalming Town and he has just won promotion to the National League South with Slough Town.

 Andy Keen – 2007 (5 games)

 Youth team manager Andy Keen was appointed ‘caretaker’ by the club following Underwood’s dismissal and was in charge for 5 games.
 Keen’s only defeat during that period was at promotion chasing Fleet Town.